crizmo/imagehost/README.md

 # Image Hosting App

-This project is a simple image hosting application built with Node.js and Express.
+This project is a image host built with Node.js and Express.
 It allows users to upload images, which are stored in MongoDB using GridFS.
 The application provides a RESTful API for uploading, retrieving, listing, and deleting images.

 ## Features